Bacopa: Can This Nootropic Herb Support Brain Health and Mood?

 Bacopa may have potential uses for memory, brain function, and depression.
 So, other potentially similar supplements may include:

 Certain vitamins: According to NCCIH, people with Alzheimer's disease might benefit from vitamin E. Vitamin E might allow people with AD to do more things on their own for longer.
-And long-term use of certain B vitamins may slow down worsening memory problems in older adults.
+Long-term use of certain B vitamins may slow down worsening memory problems in older adults.
 These B vitamins may include pyridoxine (vitamin B6), folic acid (vitamin B9), and cyanocobalamin (vitamin B12).

 Omega-3 fatty acids: Based on available data, omega-3 fatty acids from eating more fish may prevent worsening memory problems in older adults.
-But current evidence for omega-3 fatty acids is inconclusive when its effects on depression.
+However, current evidence for omega-3 fatty acids is inconclusive when its effects on depression.

 Saint-John's-wort: Saint-John's-wort might be effective for depression, but it interacts with many medications.